provenance-io/provenance/networks/ibc/README.md

 transaction.
 It transfers coins from an account on one chain to an account on another chain.
 In this example we will transfer from an account on ibc0-0 to an account on ibc1-0.

-1. On the container for ibc1-0, obtain your receiving address.
+1. First, obtain the receiving address from ibc1-0.
 In this example our receiving address is `tp1vtvgsl9je747twlxkh4ycl2g3td6g5gcpc6t0y`.

 ```
-provenanced -t --home ibc1-0/ keys list
+./build/provenanced -t --home ./build/ibc1-0/ keys list

 - address: tp1vtvgsl9je747twlxkh4ycl2g3td6g5gcpc6t0y
   name: ibc1-0